Published on January 7th, 20200

 What You Need to Know about Metals.com

-Seven state securities regulators have taken action against Metals.com this year, including Texas, Colorado, Georgia, Alabama, Kentucky, Missouri and Massachusetts.
-In a May 1 emergency order, the Texas State Securities Board explained that it had received a tip that Metals.com was suspected of engaging in financial exploitation and that after investigating the claim, it secured evidence that “Metals.com and its representatives are engaging in an illegal and fraudulent scheme targeting elderly persons and other investors.”
+Since last year, nine state securities regulators have taken action against Metals.com — Texas, Colorado, Georgia, Alabama, Kentucky, Missouri, Massachusetts and, most recently, Arkansas and Nevada.
+In a May 2019 emergency order, the Texas State Securities Board explained that it had received a tip that Metals.com was suspected of engaging in financial exploitation and that after investigating the claim, it secured evidence that “Metals.com and its representatives are engaging in an illegal and fraudulent scheme targeting elderly persons and other investors.”

 - The stock market is in decline (or going to crash) and they are at risk of losing all their money.
 Meanwhile, there is no risk in an investment in precious metals.